5 Easy Steps to Get a record deal

 One of the best ways to build a fanbase is through social media profiles.

-Whenever there are new trends, hop on it and add your twist!
+Whenever there are new trends, hop on them and add your twist!

 New fans only care about aspiring artists that can entertain.